 Baritone cittern 2010.
 Rosewood back and sides, sitka spruce front, mahogany neck.
 5 courses tuned C G d g c’.
 Scale length 670mm.
 I made the first one of these for Doc Rossi who as part of the brief pointed me at “The Duet” painted by Cornelis Saftleven c.
 1635.

-Doc Rossi plays the Baritone Cittern
+Audio clip of Doc Rossi playing the Baritone Cittern

 This is in no way an attempt to produce a reproduction antique instrument, rather a modern equivalent suitable for playing low register parts in a group.
 The description of the painting refers to bass cittern which I would expect to be tuned down to E’.
 I don’t think that’s a realistic tuning hence the baritone tag, tuned down to C like a ‘cello.